 General and administrative expenses consist primarily of salaries and other related expenses for personnel, professional fees, insurance costs, legal and other expenses.
-General and administrative expenses were \$111 million in each of the years 2021 and 2020, and represented 5% of revenues in each of the years 2021 and 2020.
+General and administrative expenses were \$117 million in 2023 and \$116 million in 2022, which represented 5% of revenues in each of the years 2023 and 2022.